Hubbry Logo

 • Key:UVBQMXOKKDCBJN-MUUNZHRXSA-N

 Imlunestrant, sold under the brand name Inluriyo, is an anti-cancer medication used for the treatment of breast cancer.[1]
-It is an is an estrogen receptor antagonist.[1]
+It is an estrogen receptor antagonist.[1]
 It is used as the salt, imlunestrant tosylate.[2]
 It is taken by mouth.[1]
 It was developed by Eli Lilly and Company.[2]

 The most common adverse events and laboratory abnormalities include decreased hemoglobin, musculoskeletal pain, decreased calcium, decreased neutrophils, increased AST, fatigue, diarrhea, increased ALT, increased triglycerides, nausea, decreased platelets, constipation, increased cholesterol, and abdominal pain.[2]